ICRAR/daliuge/docs/graphs.rst

   and (2) a given **degree of parallelism** (DoP) (e.g. number of cores per node) that each DropIsland is allowed to take advantage of.
 In this problem, both completion time and resource footprint become the minimisation goals.
 The motivation of this problem is clear.
-If both scheduing schemes can finish the processing within 5 minutes, the one using less resources should be preferred.
+If both schedules can complete the processing pipeline within 5 minutes, the schedule that consumes less resources is preferred.
 Since a DropIsland is mapped onto resources, and its capacity is already constrained by a given DoP, the number of DropIslands is proportional to the amount of resources needed.
   Consequently, schedules that require less number of DropIslands are supurior.
-  Inspired by the `hardware/software co-design <http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=558708>`_ method in embedded systems design, DFMS uses a "look-ahead" strategy at each optimisation step to adaptively choose from two conflicting objective functions (deadline or resource) for local optimisation, which is more likely to lead to global optimum than simple greedy strategies.
+  Inspired by the `hardware/software co-design <http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=558708>`_ method in embedded systems design, DFMS uses a "look-ahead" strategy at each optimisation step to adaptively choose from two conflicting objective functions (deadline or resource) for local optimisation, which is more likely to lead to the global optimum than greedy strategies.

 Physical Graph
 ^^^^^^^^^^^^^^

-A *physical graph* is a collection of inter-connected DROPs representing an execution plan.
+The `Translation`_ process produces the *physical graph specification*, which, once deployed and instantiated "live", becomes the *Physical Graph*, representing a collection of inter-connected DROPs in a distributed execution plan across multiple resource units.
 The nodes of a physical graph are DROPs representing either data or applications.

-Edges on the graph always run between a data DROP and an application DROP.
+The two DROP nodes connected by an edge always have different types from each other.
 This establishes a set of reciprocal relationships between DROPs:

 * A data DROP is the *input* of an application DROP; on the other hand the application is a *consumer* of the data DROP.